 "What does it take to move a prospect through your sales process from the first inquiry to the final deal closing?"

-"How many steps are there in your sales process, and what percentage of your leads (approximately) converts at each step of the process?"
+"How many steps are there in your sales process, and what percentage of your leads (approximately) convert at each step of the process?"

 "What is the definition of a ‘well-qualified’ lead?
 Is it someone who has gone through an online demo, someone who has filled out an intake questionnaire…?"

 "Based on the conversion rates at each stage of your sales process, how many leads do you need to generate in order to achieve an expected number of sales?"